spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-riot-web.md

 Riot has since been [renamed to Element](https://element.io/blog/welcome-to-element/).

-- to learn more about Element and its configuration, see our dedicated [Configuring Element](configuring-playbook-client-element.md) documentation page
+- to learn more about Element Web and its configuration, see our dedicated [Configuring Element Web](configuring-playbook-client-element-web.md) documentation page
-- to learn how to migrate from Riot to Element, see [Migrating to Element](#migrating-to-element) below
+- to learn how to migrate from Riot to Element Web, see [Migrating to Element Web](#migrating-to-element-web) below

-## Migrating to Element
+## Migrating to Element Web

 ### Migrating your custom settings